jic-dtool/dservercore/SPEC.rst

         }
       https://localhost:5000/permission/update_all_permissions_on_base_uri

-Snow White has logs in and updates her password using the web interface.
+Snow White logs in and updates her password using the web interface.
 She then registers all the datasets in the ``s3://snow-white`` bucket using the ``mass_registration.py`` script::